What's on the GMAT®: The Complete Topic List

 - Logical structure — How is the passage organized?
 Why does the author include a particular detail?

-- Tone and style — What is the author's attitude toward the subject?
+- Tone and style — What's the author's attitude toward the subject?

-The biggest challenge for most people is not understanding the passage.
-It is managing time while reading carefully enough to answer the questions accurately.
-There is real tension between speed and comprehension, and learning to handle that tension is a core part of verbal prep.
+The biggest challenge for most people isn't understanding the passage.
+It's managing time while reading carefully enough to answer the questions accurately.
+There's real tension between speed and comprehension, and learning to handle that tension is a core part of verbal prep.

 Data Insights